 To sum it up

 No amount of tips for successful email marketing can be a substitute for an inexperienced team.
 Email Marketing can be an effective ally to your other marketing channels.
-The Rockstar Marketing team frequently clubs it with PPC campaigns and SEO.
+The Rockstar Marketing team frequently clubs it with Google Ads campaigns and SEO.

 If you would like to overhaul your digital marketing efforts, speak to us today.